 (B=breakfast, L=lunch, D=dinner)

-Beijing-Gubeikou-Jinshanling (L, D, 10 kms, 4-5 hours of hiking)
+Day 1: Beijing-Gubeikou-Jinshanling (L, D, 10 kms, 4-5 hours of hiking)

-Your guide will meet you at your hotel between 8:30 - 9:00 am, and by private sedan or minivan we will head to the Great Wall at Gubeikou to start our hike.
+Your guide will meet you at your hotel between 7:30 - 9:30 am, and by private sedan or minivan we will head to the Great Wall at Gubeikou to start our hike.
 Gubeikou Great Wall occupies a strategically important location, which is difficult to access.
 Situated between Shanhaiguan Pass and Juyongguan Pass, and about 62 miles to Beijing, it is the bastion protecting the northern gateway to the capital.
 There are 14 beacon towers, 143 watchtowers, 16 strategic pass, three citadels and many other military constructions.
 Many of them are famous cultural relics, such as the Big Flower Beacon Tower of the Northern Qi Dynasty, Fairy Tower, General Tower, and the dominant Wangjing Tower.

 In 1933, when Japanese forces invaded China, the Chinese army at Gubeikou fought hard to resist the enemy. it marked the beginning of China's eight-year-long war to fight against Japanese invasion in the World World II.

-After walking on Gubeikou we will cross over to Jinshanling.
-Much of the hiking that we will do on Jinshanling today is relatively easy, as much of the wall here is restored and the surface smooth.
+Much of the hiking that we will do on Jinshanling today is relatively easy, as much of the wall here is partially restored and the surface smooth.
 Jinshanling has five main passes and 67 watchtowers.
 Every 100 meters (328 feet), there is an enemy tower each of which is about ten meters (33 feet) high.
 Featuring various structures and having various functions, those watchtowers are either one tiered or two-tiered.
 Among them, the most celebrated are the Big and Small Jinshan Watchtowers.
 The Wangjinglou Tower, the General Tower, the Black Tower and the Taochun Tower are also must-sees on the Jinshanling Great Wall.
 Each tower has its legend.
 Legend has it that the stone bars used to build the Wangjinglou Tower were carried to the mountaintop by Er Lang Shen, the nephew of the Jade Emperor.
 The general tower was named to commemorate Wu Guihua, a heroine who sacrificed herself to resist northern invader's invasion in the Ming Dynasty.
 The Black Tower and the Taochun Tower were christened to commemorate two girls, Heigu and Taochun, who made great contributions to the construction of the Great Wall.

 This afternoon, you'll watch the sunset while walking along the Wall.
 Then we'll take you to have a gorgeous Chinese countryside style dinner served by a local guesthouse owner and also the master chef.
 The chef used to work in large company's canteen for 28 years!
 He is going to serve you Kong Pao Chicken, Stewed beef and potato, Green Pepper and Pork, Fried Tofu in Spicy Sauce, Fried Egg Tomato, Sweet and Sour Chicken, and vegetables (great for vegetarians), and soup.
 What's more important is that all the vegetables he uses are planted in his own yard, so it is organic and fresh!